 Know where you can tighten the belt

-Find Out how you can use a personal health savings account to help manage healthcare expenses and plan for future needs.
+Find out how you can use a personal health savings account to help manage healthcare expenses and plan for future needs.

 Make it automatic

-One can only hope that all changes to their pay rates are positives, but it’s not always in the cards.
 By having a plan no matter if your paycheck goes up or down, you can ensure that changes to your income don’t drastically alter your financial security.